GudokVlad-Pilot/PlantPhotoApp/README.md

    node -v
    ```

-3. If you do not have Node.js istalled, you can download it from here: [Node.js website](https://nodejs.org/en)
+3. If you do not have Node.js installed, you can download it from here: [Node.js website](https://nodejs.org/en)

 4. [Expo Go](https://expo.dev/go) is recommended to be installed on your mobile device to see the app.